 If you try out this healthy butternut squash mac ‘n’ cheese, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
 Hope you enjoy!

-- 3 cups butternut squash, chopped (1 small butternut squash, about 2 pounds)*
+- 3 cups cubed butternut squash, (1 small butternut squash, about 2 pounds)

 - 16 ounces short pasta

 - 2 1/2 cups milk (I used almond milk)

 - 1/2 tsp. each salt and pepper

 - 1 1/2 cups cheddar cheese (freshly shredded works best)

 - Fill a medium pot 3/4 of the way with water and bring the water to a boil.